ana1231/SuiteReview_FE/front-end/README.md

 <br>

-Back End: Used to find all the documents of Hotels for a particular hotel:
+:mag_right: Back End: Used to find all the documents of Hotels for a particular hotel: